U.S. Relations With Yemen

 U.S. Assistance to Yemen

 The ongoing conflict exacerbated already high levels of need in Yemen, pushing the country into a humanitarian crisis.
-The UN estimates that more than 24 million people, or 75% of the entire population, are in need of humanitarian assistance, more than any other single country today.
-The U.S. government has provided more than $721 million in humanitarian assistance to Yemen since the beginning of fiscal year 2017.
+The UN estimates that more than 24 million people, or nearly 80% of the entire population, are in need of humanitarian assistance, more than any other single country today.
+The U.S. government has provided more than $630 million in humanitarian assistance to Yemen since the beginning of fiscal year 2020.
 Through USAID and the Bureau for Population Refugees and Migration, the U.S. Government supports interventions including emergency food assistance, medical treatment and vaccination support for children, emergency obstetric services for women, blankets and household goods for displaced families, and hygiene kits and water treatment supplies to reduce the spread of disease.
+This also includes support for vulnerable refugees and migrants living in Yemen.